 The IRC website (www.redcross.ie) uses certain cookies.
 Our Website & Cookie Policy can be accessed here.
 IRC also receives personal data through our website, through the use of online forms.
-This includes where members of the public contact IRC for the purposes of making pledges or donations or otherwise supporting the work of the IRC.
-Please see below for further details on data processing in this context.
+This includes where members of the public contact IRC for the purposes of making pledges or donations, making a complaint, or filling in a survey.